top of page

 What constitutes a unit varies according to the season.
 A unit could be a bunch of beets, a head of lettuce, a quart of potatoes, or 3 tomatoes one week, a quart of tomatoes another, or 5 lbs. on yet another week—it all depends on what is ripe for picking and able to be harvested.
 Typically, our greens are in 3/4 lb. bunches, similar to, or slightly larger, than what you find in most grocery stores.

 We grow both fruits and vegetables at our farm.
 Fruit is included in our shares.
 Cantaloupes usually begin ripening in the middle of July and watermelons in August and early September.
 Though we have had our own fruit trees/orchards in years past we sadly had to say good bye to them.
 The trees became too old and tired and frankly were not producing enough to justify all the work that was required to produce a quality crop.
-When available, we will source both peaches and apples from our local fruit growing friends.
-Upon occasion we will include peaches and apples in your share and we expect to have these fruits available for purchase at our retail farm store.
-When in season, members can pick their own blackberries at a nominal fee.
+When available, we will source both peaches and apples from our local fruit growing friends and have them available for sale in the retail store.
+Blackberries are in the shares, but larger quantities can be had on a pick your own basis for a nominal fee.

 Although we encourage lump sum payment to keep our administrative time and costs down, we do offer some alternatives.
 See our CSA sign-up page for details.